Hierarchical Clustering With Confidence: Randomized hierarchical clustering

-By sampling a realization of $\merge{t}$ from the discrete distribution in \eqref{eq:sel_prob_t}, the algorithm at step $t$ performs a randomized version of the non-randomized or deterministic cluster-merging process.
-This process is repeated at each step $t$ of the algorithm, where independent sampling is performed at each merge conditioned on the data, continuing until all clusters are merged into a single cluster or a predefined number of clusters is reached.
+Our proposed algorithm relaxes the greedy nature of traditional hierarchical clustering by randomizing the merge selection.
+Instead of selecting a {\em minimizing} merge $\tradmerge{t}$ at each step, we sample a {\em random} merge $M^{(t)}$ from $\mathcal M^{(t)}$, the current set of allowable merges.
+Notationally, we remove stars to distinguish our random sequence from the greedy algorithm's sequence.
+Furthermore, let $\mergecol{t-1}:=(M^{(1)}, \ldots, M^{(t-1)})$ denote the random sequence of previous merges until step $t-1$.
+Then, note that $\mathcal M^{(t)}$, the set of allowable merges at step $t$, is a deterministic function of the past merges, i.e., $\mathcal M^{(t)}:=\mathcal M(\mergecol{t-1})$.

+We are now ready to describe how we sample the random merge at step $t$.
+Conditional on $\mergecol{t-1}$ and $X$ (i.e, the sequence of previous merges and the data), $M^{(t)}$ is sampled according to the probability mass function

+where $X_o$ is the observed data matrix, $\tau$ is a user-specified function controlling the amount of external randomization in the merge selection, and $\mathcal M^{(t)}_o=\mathcal M(\mergecolobs{t-1})$ is the observed set of currently allowable merges.

-The randomization scheme introduced above closely resembles the exponential mechanism by \cite{mcsherry2007mechanism}, which is used in differential privacy to randomly sample an item from a discrete set while providing privacy guarantees.
+In brief, we have replaced the $\arg\min$ over the vector $D^{(t)}(X):=\{d(M;X):M\in\mathcal M^{(t)}\}$ by sampling from the softmax of $-D^{(t)}(X)/\tau(\mathcal M^{(t)},X)$.
+The randomized merging scheme introduced above closely resembles the exponential mechanism by \cite{mcsherry2007mechanism}, which is used in differential privacy to randomly sample an item from a discrete set while providing privacy guarantees.
 Recent work by \cite{zhang2024winners} uses a similar type of sampling probabilities as weights in a weighted average-type procedure to obtain stability, which in turn is used to establish the asymptotic normality of cross-validated risks.
-A key distinction of our randomized approach from this work and from the broader literature on differential privacy and algorithmic stability is that we neither require nor seek to achieve any form of privacy or stability in order to construct valid testing procedures, as described later in Section \ref{sec:pvals}.
+A key distinction of our randomized approach from the broader literature on differential privacy and algorithmic stability is that we neither require nor seek to achieve any form of privacy or stability in order to construct valid testing procedures, as described later in Section \ref{sec:pvals}.